cadede/CATS-Methods-Materials/README.md

 1) To start, download the CATS Tools folder and **add it to your Matlab file path with all folders and subfolders.**

-2) If you have a brand new CATS tag, navigate to the Wiki and start with the first section ("Setting Up Tag And User Interface") to set up your tag.
+2) If you have a brand new CATS tag, navigate to the Wiki and start with the "Set-Up And User Interface" section to begin setting up your tag.
 Please note that the CATS tag design changes regularly and may make some segments of the Wiki out-of-date.
 We will try to update the Wiki as often as we can.

-3) If you have already set up your tag and successfully deployed it, navigate to the fourth section ("Importing CATS Data") and start working along from there.
+3) If you have already set up your tag and successfully deployed it, navigate to the initial processing steps ("Importing CATS Data") and work along from there.